-There’s no worse feeling than cutting into a juicy chicken breast, hot off the grill, only to find a too pink center that indicates undercooking.
+There’s no worse feeling than cutting into a juicy chicken breast, hot off the grill, only to find a too-pink, undercooked center.
 That's when a good grill thermometer would've saved the dinner.

-Read on for the best grill thermometers to seek out, broken into helpful categories for every type of need, from the seasoned grill masters to the newbie chefs.
+Here, the best grill thermometers for every type of need, whether you're a seasoned grill master or a newbie chef.

 The Meater Plus makes outdoor cooking a breeze and connects to a free mobile app for wireless monitoring.
 It works over Bluetooth for a range up to 165 feet and you can extend the range by connecting it to your Wi-Fi with Meater Link (free in Meater's app) or connecting with Meater Cloud to use it with your Alexa.

 This thermometer includes two sensors on one probe to simultaneously measure internal meat temperature up to 212 degrees and ambient or external temperature up to 527 degrees.
 The Guided Cook System walks users through each step of the cooking process and allows for customized alerts and notifications.

 It earns pretty aesthetic points too, with a sleek bamboo charging case and simple metal design—something that, combined with its high-end technology, makes this thermometer a great gift for the pitmasters in your life, says our tester.
 "For anyone who likes to feel high-tech with their gadgets, the Meater Plus thermometer will be a delight to work with," she adds.

 But, perhaps the single greatest asset of the Meater Plus is the Advanced Estimator Algorithm on the Meater app, which provides expert time management tips and clearly showcases how long to cook and rest food.
 Note, however, that it’s quite small, so it may be tricky to use for those with large hands.